 Figure 1.
 Two-step assembly PCR.
-Step 1: Oligonucleotides with overlapping sequences, approximately 20 bp and with similar Tm, are assembled into double-stranded DNA, 500–1000 bp, using PCR.
+Step 1: Oligonucleotides with overlapping sequences (approximately 20 bp and with similar Tm) are assembled into double-stranded DNA (500–1000 bp in length) using PCR.
 These fragments are then subcloned and sequenced.
-Inserts from clones with the correct sequence are isolated by restriction digest or PCR amplification (recommended).
-Step 2: The double-stranded components are combined, along with amplification primers that will amplify the entire desired construct, and assembled in a second round of PCR.
+Inserts from clones with the correct sequence are isolated by PCR amplification (recommended) or restriction digest.
+Step 2: The double-stranded components are combined, along with amplification primers that will amplify the entire desired construct assembled in a second round of PCR.
 The products are then cloned and sequenced, yielding the final construct.

 Advantages and disadvantages